pamelatech/scim-use-case-revamp/draft-correia-scimusecases-00.md

 |                |                (4)                |                |
 |                | <-------------------------------- |                |
 +----------------+                                   +----------------+
-              Figure 2: SCIM Flow and Entities map
+              Figure 3: SCIM Flow and Entities map
 ~~~~~~~~

-1. Before creating an RO or update it or its RA the SCIM client will always do an HTTP GET to get an update from the SCIM Service Provider.
+1. Before creating/updating a RO/RA the SCIM client will always do an HTTP GET to get current information from the SCIM Server.
-2. Service Provider will provide it RO and RA for that resource asked by the SCIM Client.
+2. SCIM Server will provide the current information on the resources asked by the SCIM Client.
-3. Based on the RO and RA returned by the SP (Service Provider), there will be a HTTP POST, PUT, PATCH depending on the operation that the Client want to achieve.
+3. Based on the RO and RA returned by the Server, there will be a HTTP POST, PUT, PATCH depending on the operation that the Client want to achieve.
-4. The Service Provider will return the RO and its RA with additional metadata information to allow for audit.
+4. The Service Provider will return the RO/RA with additional metadata information to allow for audit.

-In the use cases that we saw before,it is related to section 3.1, where the SCIM client will map to the RM/RC/RU and the Server will map into RS.
+The SCIM client will map to the RM/RC/RU and the Server will map into RS.

 ##### Resource Object creation from a Creation Entity
 In this model we will have a Client that is going to provide information about a RO and its RA to a Server, can also be called as Service Provider in [RFC 7643] and [RFC 7644], in this model the Client is just responsible for a limit set of attributes and do not do any management overall, and the Resource management function resides on the Server.